 What Didn't Work: Prep

-Timing was all off.
-I was naive enough to not read through the entire recipe before I started prep, and it really caught me off guard.
-The dough alone takes 4 hours to cool, and the filling takes about an hour and a half to cool, in different increments.
-I wasn't aware of this, and not only did it change how I baked, it changed my plans for the whole day (rolls eyes).
+The timing was all off.
+I was naive enough to not read through the entire recipe before I started to prep, and it really caught me off guard.
+The dough takes 4 hours to cool, and the filling takes about an hour and a half to cool, in different increments.
+I wasn't aware of this, and not only did it change how I baked, but it also changed my plans for the whole day (major eye roll).